robwelan/be-a-react-dev-ws-01/content/blog/game-view-play-heading-rock-paper-scissors/index.md

 The result label - by default - is an empty string (you can check this for yourself, the link is <a href="/game-state-rock-paper-scissors/">here</a>).

 What magic is this?
-Well, what the code says without saying it is: if resultLabel has a value, show that OR if resultLabel does not have a value, show ‘Awaiting Play’.
+Well, what the code says without saying it is: if resultLabel has a value, show resultValue OR (‘||’) if resultLabel does not have a value, show ‘Awaiting Play’.

 Here's a list of JavaScript's  <a href="https://developer.mozilla.org/en-US/docs/Glossary/Falsy" rel="noopener" target="_blank">falesy values</a>.